Edric-cui/Portfolio1/_posts/2018-06-04-Case Study Tracking Vital Signs.md

 Our users are referred by doctors, so they tend to have a strong extrinsic motivation at the beginning.
 Therefore, we intend to use this extrinsic motivation as a head-start, then build their intrinsic motivation by providing a visualised and tangible path to better health.
 Meanwhile, reduce the ease of completion to smooth the entire process.

-In this case study I will focus on the notification/reminder system, which acts as extrinsic motivation to remind users of what need to be done. **This system aims to require minimum efforts from users to complete the task of recording vital signs.**
+In this case study I will focus on the notification/reminder system, which acts as extrinsic motivation to remind users of what needs to be done. **This system aims to require minimum efforts from users to complete the task of recording vital signs.**

-I did research on how iOS and Android handle notification, and how to support in-line reply, and in-line actions.
+I researched on how iOS and Android handle notification, and how to support in-line reply, and in-line actions.

 In-line reply allow users to complete certain action without opening the app.
 It makes some repetitive actions less boring, and takes less time.